 FFC group definition

 Domain parameters for FFC groups include a generator G, a prime p, and an order r.
-Elements in an FFC group are represented as numbers less than the prime modulus.
+Elements in an FFC group satisfy the equation that for each element, B, there exists an integer, i, such that B = Gi modulo p.
+This special property differentiates them from scalars, even though each can be represented as numbers less than the prime modulus.
+The notation convention of 8.2a.4 signifies this difference between an element and a scalar in an FFC group.
 The identity element for an FFC group is the value one (1).

 Modify section 8.2a.5.1 as indicated